amappola7/amappola7/README.md

 ![Banner](https://imagizer.imageshack.com/img923/9783/lpIy2V.png)
-### Hi!
+# Hi!
 I'm Amappola ✨
-I'm a Junior Frontend Developer based in Colombia.
-I love solve problems usign code and create the best experiences for my users.
+I am a Junior Frontend Developer.
+I am passionate about being part of the architects of the future and thus, building the world we will live in tomorrow, one line of code at a time.
+I enjoy implementing creative solutions through programming and creating products that impact the lives of my users.
+I never stop learning, I love discovering new technologies and new ways to be better at my job.

+## 🤖 Stack
 ![HTML](https://imagizer.imageshack.com/img923/8532/JG8FsR.png)
 ![CSS](https://imagizer.imageshack.com/img924/6360/heqP2C.png)
 ![JavaScript](https://imagizer.imageshack.com/img922/8339/woHqHK.png)